Engineering Technology (ET)

 P: ET 130 with a C or higher

 ET 201.
 Introduction to Environmental Engineering.
 3 Credits.

 This course is designed to educate students in the principal and practice of air quality management and solid and hazardous waste management.
 This includes sources of air pollution, health and environmental effects of air pollution, and regulations governing air pollution.
 For solid waste this includes sources of solid waste, disposal of solid waste, regulations, and health and environmental effects.

-P: Major in Environmental Engineering Tech
+P: CHEM 211 and CHEM 213 with a C or higher and Major in Environmental Engineering Tech

 ET 203.
 Introduction to Water and Waste Water.
 3 Credits.